ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

-in our federation to date, there has been much effort in establishing ongoing meetings between management and staff of the partners of our federation, several works also suggest similar interactions between members of the Boards of the partners to ensure alignment of governance, not just management.
+in our federation to date, there has been much effort in establishing ongoing meetings between management and staff of the partners of our federation, several works also suggest similar interactions between members of the Boards of the partners to ensure alignment of not just management, but governance, particularly while partners of our federation are adjusting to newly-defined roles.

 Membership
 ----------